IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

-This example shows the speed of using set in a for loop.
-First create three tables, a matrix, a data frame, and a data table.
-Each with 100,000 rows and 100 columns, then assign 1 to each cell, then u
+This example shows the speed of using `set` in a for loop.

+First, create a matrix, a data frame, and a data table, each with 100,000 rows and 100 columns.

 ```
 m = matrix(1,nrow=100000,ncol=100)
 DF = as.data.frame(m)
 DT = as.data.table(m)
-dim(DT)
 ```

-Now we can run a speed test on the different methods of assigning the value of i to the i'th row of the first column.
+Now run a speed test on the different methods of assigning the value of *i* to the *i*'th row of the first column.
 ```
 > system.time(for (i in 1:100000) m[i,1] <- i)
    user  system elapsed